rafalk342/bfs-cuda/README.md

 # cuda-bfs
-Implementation of bfs algorithms in cuda language.
+Implementation of bfsVertexCentric algorithms in cuda language.